-Our commitment to research and development dates back more than 100 years.
+Our commitment to research and development dates back more than 140 years.
 We invest heavily in research and development because we believe it is critical to our long-term competitiveness.
-At the end of 2015, we employed approximately 8,730 people in human pharmaceutical and animal health research and development activities, including a substantial number of physicians, scientists holding graduate or postgraduate degrees, and highly skilled technical personnel.
-Our research and development expenses were \$4.80 billion in 2015, \$4.73 billion in 2014, and \$5.53 billion in 2013.
+At the end of 2016, we employed approximately 9,300 people in human pharmaceutical and animal health research and development activities, including a substantial number of physicians, scientists holding graduate or postgraduate degrees, and highly skilled technical personnel.
+Our research and development expenses were \$5.24 billion in 2016, \$4.80 billion in 2015, and \$4.73 billion in 2014.

 Our internal human pharmaceutical research focuses primarily on the areas of cancer, diabetes, neurodegeneration, immunology, and pain.
 We have a strong biotechnology research program, with more than half of our clinical-stage pipeline currently consisting of biologics.
 In addition to discovering and developing NMEs, we seek to expand the value of existing products through new uses, formulations, and therapeutic approaches that provide additional value to patients.
-Across all our therapeutic areas, we are increasingly focusing our efforts on tailored therapeutics, seeking to identify and use advanced diagnostic tools and other information to identify specific subgroups of patients for whom our medicines-or potentially those of other companies-will be the best treatment option.

 To supplement our internal efforts, we collaborate with others, including academic institutions and research-based pharmaceutical and biotechnology companies.
 We use the services of physicians, hospitals, medical schools, and other research organizations worldwide to conduct clinical trials to establish the safety and effectiveness of our human pharmaceutical products.
-We actively seek out external investments in research and technologies that hold the promise to complement and strengthen our own efforts.
+We actively invest in external research and technologies that hold the promise to complement and strengthen our own efforts.
 These investments can take many forms, including licensing arrangements, co-development and co-marketing agreements, co-promotion arrangements, joint ventures, and acquisitions.